buildingSMART-Finland/InfraModel/markdown/railways.md

 One **\<Alignments>** collection containing several **\<Alignment>** elements is used for describing a railway geometry.
 Only one of those **\<Alignment>** elements can be the centerline of reference track for KM-posting.
 Description a track centerline is always a geometric **\<Alignment>**.

-The geometric alignment description is composed of elements in horizontal and vertical geometry, respectively (see section 3.3).
+The geometric alignment description is composed of elements in horizontal and vertical geometry, respectively.
 The KM-posting reference track and additional track center lines have their own type codes in inframodel rail planning.
-Other lines than centerlines and the bottoms of the rails are described as line strings (description hierarchy \*2).
+Other lines than centerlines and the bottoms of the rails are described as line strings.
 Since the *string line model* of the track only uses line strings, the *line information* contained by the *geometry lines* is also described as an approximate *line string*.
 These may be presented in any order.
 The type coding of individual lines determines their purposes; the type code (terrainCoding) for the terrain model is set in a structural extension.
 The desired lines can be included in a *string line model*, according to the structural extension "IM\_stringlineLayers".
 In the stringline model the surfaces can be assigned surface codes (**surfaceCoding**).
 The *surface and structural models of a railway* can also be described as triangular meshes (TIN surfaces).
 The raiway *plan information* is defined in the optional "IM_plan" structural extension.

 ## String line model

 After a particular **\<Alignment>** out of a group of **\<Alignments>** has been defined, the stringline model may be defined in the structural extension "IM_stringlineLayers".
 The mode of presentation is akin to cross-sections, the stringline layers of the string line model are refered to by their name **\<Alignment>.name** and the location is described as surfaces.
 It is not always possible to present all line strings contained by the layer in order from left to right, although this is recommended.

-The detailed description of the construction process of line string model can be found in {{refsec String line model}}.
+The detailed description of the construction process of line string model can be found in {{refsec stringlinemodel}}.
 The lines of the string line model employ the same terrain point coding as alignments.
 Surfaces are defined in the string line model with surface codes (**surfaceCoding**).

 ![String line representation of railway]({{figure Rail_stringlinemodel.png}} "String line representation of railway"){{figst stringlinerepresentationofrailway}}